Saudi Aramco says discovers new fields, to continue energy investments

 Its exports of refined products rose 38 percent last year.

-Aramco said it was moving ahead with its program to explore for gas in the shallow waters of the Red Sea as well as unconventional gas.
+Aramco said it was moving ahead with its programme to explore for gas in the shallow waters of the Red Sea as well as unconventional gas.

-Its crude oil reserves were stable at 261.1 billion barrels in 2015, while gas reserves rose to 297.6 trillion standard cubic feet from 294 trillion standard cubic feet in 2014.
+Its proven crude oil reserves were stable at 261.1 billion barrels in 2015, while gas reserves rose to 297.6 trillion standard cubic feet from 294 billion standard cubic feet in 2014.

-(Reporting by Reem Shamseddine; Editing by Rania El Gamal, Susan Fenton and Adrian Croft)
+(Reporting by Reem Shamseddine; Editing by Rania El Gamal and Susan Fenton)

+* U.S. stocks rise by larger than expected 6.5 mln barrels (New throughout, updates prices, market activity and comments)

+BRUSSELS ChemChina [CNNCC.UL] is set to secure conditional EU antitrust approval for its $43 billion (34 billion pound) bid for Swiss pesticides and seeds group Syngenta , the largest foreign acquisition by a Chinese company, two people familiar with the matter said on Thursday.